Chunpai/OLNrMF/README.md

 To do list:
 1. data collection and preprocessing
+    1.a) collect datasets with various sizes such 1000 nodes, 10000 nodes, and 100000 nodes 1.b) convert network datasets to adjacency matrices format 1.c) store matrices in a text file
 2. test of baselines on dynamic network first
 3. test of baselines on dynamic network with stochastic representation
 4. try to apply online convex optimizaiton
 5. implement online SVD
 6. add l-1 norm constraint on SVD
 7. Online method and anomaly prediction

 Descriptions: